Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Setup

 \section{Setup}

-We first introduce the dynamic treatment framework, following Robins's dynamic counterfactual outcomes framework (\citet{Robins_1986,Robins_1997}), in Section \ref{sec:dynamic treatment framework}.
+Section \ref{sec:dynamic treatment framework} introduces the dynamic treatment framework, following Robins's dynamic counterfactual outcomes framework \citep{Robins_1986,Robins_1997}.
 Subsequently, we define the dynamic treatment choice problem in Section \ref{sec:dynamic treatment choice problem}.
-Throughout the paper, we denote by $E_{P}\left[\cdot\right]$ the expectation with respect to a distribution function $P$ and by $E_{n}\left[\cdot\right]$ the sample average.
+In this study, we denote by $E_{P}\left[\cdot\right]$ the expectation with respect to a distribution function $P$.